Targeting the Genomic Drivers of Cancer

 Unmet Need in Targeted Cancer Therapeutics

 In the context of cancer treatment, precision medicine represents the genomic sequencing and analysis of patients’ tumors combined with the development and administration of therapies that are designed to target the oncogenic driver to which the cancer is addicted.
-It has been shown that patients with tumors driven by oncogenic kinases can demonstrate rapid and measurable tumor shrinkage when treated with the corresponding kinase inhibitor.
-Furthermore, while therapeutic benefit can often be significant and durable, tolerability is frequently improved compared to conventional cancer treatments like chemotherapies.
+It has been shown that patients with tumors driven by oncogenic kinases can demonstrate rapid and measurable tumor shrinkage when treated with targeted kinase inhibitor.
+Furthermore, while therapeutic benefit can often be significant and clinically meaningful, tolerability is frequently improved compared to conventional cancer treatments like chemotherapies.

-Currently, it is estimated that only 10% of all patients with advanced or metastatic cancer are eligible for targeted therapeutics, where a defined genomic driver is matched with a currently approved targeted therapy.
-Of those patients, up to 50%, the responders, will respond to the therapy, while the remainder, the non-responders, gain no clinical benefit due to intrinsic resistance.
-Furthermore, among the responders, the majority of those patients (conservatively estimated at 50% to 80%) will eventually develop acquired resistance, lose their beneficial response to therapy, and experience disease progression despite continued treatment with the targeted therapy.
+Currently, it is estimated that only 10% of all patients with advanced or metastatic cancer are eligible for targeted therapeutics, in which a defined genomic driver is matched with a currently approved targeted therapy.
+Of those patients, up to 50% (the responders) will respond to the therapy, while the remainder (the non-responders) gain no clinical benefit due to intrinsic resistance.
+Furthermore, among the responders, the majority (conservatively estimated at 50% to 80%) will eventually develop acquired resistance, lose their beneficial response to therapy, and experience disease progression despite continued treatment with the targeted therapy.

-At Kinnate, we are focused on expanding the reach of targeted cancer therapeutics by developing products for underserved populations.
+At Kinnate, we are focused on expanding the reach of targeted oncology therapeutics by developing products that address areas of significant unmet need.
 Our team fundamentally believes that integrated structure-based drug design, translational research, and collaborative patient-driven precision medicine-based drug development can lead to meaningfully better outcomes for cancer patients.

 “There are clear drivers of disease and resistance mutations that will cause current therapies to fail.
 The Kinnate portfolio addresses these challenges and will potentially contribute meaningful new medicines to patient populations that would benefit from them.”